PatrickVLy/code-refactoring/README.md

 Lastly, I edited the title to "Horiseon - Digital Media Marketing" so that the page has a clear, descriptive title.

+### Step 6:
+What I did here was went into the CSS code and consolidated all the reduntant code into groupings and added comments to all the groupings I made to clean up the code.